piciji/denise/readme.md

 * C64: support magicdesk CRT's with broken header
 * C64: fix runahead slowdown with REU/GeoRAM when using a lot of memory, e.g. REU 16 MB
 * Mice and other mouse-controlled devices, such as Lightguns, can now be configured with one click
+* Dutch Translation
+    * someone created a ticket and offered a Dutch translation for Denise.
+Unfortunately, I reacted too late
+    * and the creator certainly never read the answer.
+If you're reading this.
+Yes, I am interested and in other languages too, of course.

 ## 1.1.3.1
 * thanks for the countless tests and suggestions [thanks to AW182]